code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

   ```
   $ code_saturne smgr -r -c
   ```
-- as above, and plots results if defined in `smgr.xml`
+- as above, and plots results if defined in `smgr.xml`.
+Also store data used to display results in POST directory
   ```
   $ code_saturne smgr -rcp
   ```